 Donna works on paper and canvas, in a mix of charcoal, pastel, and acrylic, most often leaving her under-drawing visible.
 In the artwork, the Cowgirl achieves the status of a heroine, and these images have brought her national attention, recognition, accolades, and success.
 Her work is rich with symbolism and allusions to classical mythology, but the viewer does not need to be familiar with the references to appreciate the female affirmations and the joy of life apparent in each piece.
 With an ageless grace and timeless stories, these Cowgirl heroines will live on forever in vibrant colors through Donna's artwork.

-Donna was inducted into the National Cowgirl Hall of Fame in 2007 honoring her boy of work about the Cowgirl.
+Donna was inducted into the National Cowgirl Hall of Fame in 2007 honoring her body of work about the Cowgirl.
 Donna's work is in the collections of several museums, and in 2011 she was voted one of the 40 Prominent People in the Western Art World by Southwest Art Magazine.
-She was President of American women artists from 200 to 2003 and an honored guest artist at both the National Museum of Wildlife Art in Jackson Hole, Wyoming and at the C.M.
-Russell museum in Great Falls, Montana.
+She was President of American Women Artists from 2000 to 2003.
+She is an honored guest artist at both the National Museum of Wildlife Art in Jackson Hole, Wyoming and at the C.M.
+Russell Museum in Great Falls, Montana.
 Her work has been in many exhibitions and featured in several publications.
 Currently, Donna’s work is represented by Mountain Trails Gallery, Jackson Hole, Wyoming, Big Horn Galleries in Cody, Wyoming and Tubac, Arizona; Davis & Blevins Gallery in Saint Jo, Texas, Ann Korologos Gallery, Aspen , CO and McLarry Fine Art in Santa Fe, New Mexico.

 Click on the images below to view Donna Howell-Sickles's artwork available for sale at this year's show.

 There is Magic in the Water

 A Near Miss